EVORA-project/evora-ontology/models/docs/referenceProviderName.md

 # Slot: reference provider name (referenceProviderName)

-_The name for the reference provider_
+_The name for the reference provider._